 They get the party started early in the Village.
 Gather by the iconic Washington Square Arch at 3p.m. for a kids’ costume parade around the park followed by some spooky fun with trick-or-treat bags, games and rides.
 You can then trick-or-treat your way through the surrounding streets of stately townhouses, just keep in mind that starting around 6:30 p.m. the more raucous ghouls and goblins (and naughty nurses) begin to descend on the area for the neighborhood’s legendary grown-up version of a Halloween Parade.

 Fifth Ave. between Waverly Place and W. 4th St

 Jackson Heights Halloween Parade

-This Queens neighborhood’s wildly popular Halloween Parade is the second-largest Halloween kids parade in NYC.
+Now in its 27th year, this Queens neighborhood’s wildly popular Halloween Parade is the second-largest Halloween kids parade in NYC.
 As if marching in that wasn’t enough reward in itself, at the end of the procession, all kids get goodie bags.

 37th Ave. and 89th St.